-Once there were more than 100 parish churches within the City boundaries but the Great Fire of London, the migration of residents to the suburbs, and Hitler’s bombs have done most to reduce that figure.
-Today, there are hidden around 50 current or former churches and other places of worship, either complete, converted into offices, or in ruins.
+Once there was more than 100 City of London churches within a square mile.
+The Great Fire, Victorian modernisation and Hitler’s bombs have done most to reduce that figure.
+Today, around 50 current or former churches and other places of worship are hidden, either complete, converted into offices, or in ruins.

 More than 100 medieval City of London churches

 By the time the Taxatio Ecclesiastica was drawn up in 1291, there were 119 churches, including St Paul’s and various churches outside the walls and in Southwark.
 By the end of the 14th century, it is estimated that there were a total of one hundred and ten Parish Churches, ninety-seven of them within the City walls and the names of these are known to us.

 This concentration ensured that people could belong to small, tightly-knit groups.
 The churches themselves became a crucial physical focus for secular parish life.
 Many churches were substantially rebuilt during the 14th and 15th centuries, primarily financed by the local parishes.
 The Great Fire of 1666 wrought great devastation, destroying a total of eighty-nine churches.

 Christopher Wren’s churches

 Many of the surviving churches are, famously, Wren churches.
 After the Great Fire, he had the unique opportunity of designing over 50 churches, and he gave full rein to his imagination.
 Unfortunately, it is unlikely that any architect will have such an opportunity again.
 After nearly one thousand years of building, it seems doubtful that any new churches will grace the City.

 City of London’s churches (click to read more):